kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/service.md

 The `Service` object encapsulates service information returned by the [`Plan.add_service`][add-service-starlark-reference] and [`Plan.add_services`][add-services-starlark-reference] functions.

-It has the following properties (all of which are [future references][future-references-concepts-reference], because [runtime values don't exist at interpretation time][multi-phase-runs-concepts-reference]):
+It has the following properties (all of which are [future references][future-references-advanced-concepts], because [runtime values don't exist at interpretation time][multi-phase-runs-advanced-concepts]):

 ```python
 # The hostname of the service